mantidproject/www.mantidproject.org/index.rst

 but could be applied to many other techniques.
 The framework is open source and
-`supported on multiple target platforms (Windows, Linux, Mac). <https://download.mantidproject.org/>`_ It includes and benefits from `many other open source projects <https://github.com/mantidproject/mantid/blob/master/DEPENDENCY_LICENSES.md>`_
+`supported on multiple target platforms (Windows, Linux, Mac). <https://download.mantidproject.org/>`_ It includes and benefits from `many other open source projects <https://github.com/mantidproject/mantid/blob/main/DEPENDENCY_LICENSES.md>`_.

 Development
 ===========

-Mantid is hosted on `GitHub <https://github.com/mantidproject/mantid>`_.
+The Mantid source is hosted on `GitHub <https://github.com/mantidproject/mantid>`_.
 There are pages on `getting started with development <https://developer.mantidproject.org/GettingStarted.html>`_, `issue tracking <https://developer.mantidproject.org/IssueTracking.html>`_, and more on the development process, tools, testing, etc. on our `developer documentation <https://developer.mantidproject.org/>`_.